facebook

 Trump’s Christians

 I have a lot of respect for Miroslav Volf.
 I typically find his perspective rather insightful.
 But, like all of us, he can go too far sometimes.
-He recently shared a comment on Facebook which was both liked and shared quite a bit.
+He recently shared a comment on Facebook that was both liked and shared quite a bit.

 I must disagree with him on this point.
 He is completely right that people can be conservative and liberal followers of Christ.
 This, in and of itself, challenges the assumptions of many I know.
 I do, however, think he went too far when he said that one cannot be a supporter of Trump and a follower of Christ.
 Christians have supported all sorts of shameful things.